Learn, Experience, Enjoy Appalachian History & Culture

 Check out stunning art and crafts lovingly made by more than 100 artisans at the Arts & Crafts Fair.
 Don't miss the Quilt Show and the Quilter's Country Store!
 Live Entertainment & Good Food.

 Taste of Beckley is a block party showcasing the flavor & Music of Appalachia in Beckley's Historic District!
 Taste local cuisine sold by local restaurants and organizations.
-Enjoy performances by New River Jazz Band, John Covey Cole and Piney Creek Canyon Band.
+Enjoy performances by Chris Oxley Quartet, 2 Johns, and Piney Creek Canyon Band.

 Lost Cannon Bluegrass Band and Shane Ingram & Friends will perform bluegrass and folk music at Friday in the Park.
 Lunch food vendors and farmers market vendors will also be there.